plone/Products.CMFPlacefulWorkflow/Products/CMFPlacefulWorkflow/README.txt

 Required Products
 ------------------

-* Plone 2.0.5 or more
+* Plone 2.0.5, 2.1.2 and 2.1.3 for 0.4.* version

-* Plone 2.1 is supported.
+* CMFPlacefulWorkflow is in the Plone 2.5 bundle after the 1.0 release

 Installation
 ============

 Installing CMFPlacefulWorkflow
 ------------------------------

 * Unpack it into your Zope Products Folder
 * Restart Zope
 * Use portal_quickinstaller to install the CMFPlacefulworkflow in ZMI (or use plone_setup in pmi)